schuster-rainer/refigur8tor/docs/source/readme.rst

 For example Thors Hammer created by hydlide.
 See the :ref:`ReFills <REFILLS>` section at the end.
 Or just use your favourite ones.
 If you have some good free ones, or recommended commercial ones with a demo.
 Add it to the document and create a pull request.

+The source code for this project is hosted on https://github.com/schuster-rainer/refigur8tor

 Usage
 -----